anand-bits/AUTH-IN-EXPRESS/README.md

 front end is in proceess
 /

 User_auth is a Node.js application built with Express and MongoDB that provides user authentication features.
-It allows users to sign up, sign in, and manage their accounts.
+It allows users to sign up, sign in, and manage their accounts. k

 ## Table of Contents